1974 Lamborghini Urraco P250

 It wasn’t until some two years later in 1972 that the first production cars rolled off the Sant ‘Agata production line.
 Lamborghini hoped to build the Urraco in big numbers, however, this never eventuated and only 520 of the P250’s were built up until 1975 when the P300 was released.
 The world economy changed quickly and the early 1970’s were a tough time for Lamborghini.
 Additionally, the Urraco had some teething problems early on and the car unfortunately developed a reputation as unreliable.
 This was perhaps unfair as once Lamborghini ironed out the bugs the car was in fact a little gem and properly sorted was a genuine threat to Ferrari’s 308, Maserati’s Merak and the Porsche 911 of the day.
 The P300 was indeed a fabulous little car and in the October 1978 issue of Car magazine Mel Nichols pits the Lamborghini Urraco against a Ferrari 308 GTB and a Maserati Merak SS.
 The article is compelling reading and Nichols picks the Urraco as his favourite.

-Oldtimer Australia is delighted to offer for sale this 1974 Lamborghini Urraco P250.
+Oldtimer Australia is delighted to confirm the sale of this 1974 Lamborghini Urraco P250.

 - Lamborghini Urraco P250